samwilson1198/vehicle_mot_visualiser/README.md

 # Vehicle MOT Data Visualiser 🚗

 This repository contains a submission for the **2025 Plotnine Contest**.
 The Jupyter notebook retrieves and analyses MOT (Ministry of Transport) test history for a specified vehicle using the DVSA (Driver and Vehicle Standards Agency) MOT History API.
-It produces a two-part visualisation:
+It produces an adaptive two-part visualisation:

 - A mileage plot showing the vehicle's odometer readings over time.
 - A fault plot displaying the number and severity of faults recorded during MOT tests.